How did Athens become the leading Greek city-state

-This rise occurred in large part due to its prominent location and control of key trading routes and leadership in the wars against Persia.
-While other Greek cities held more powerful armies, such as Sparta, it was Athens' leadership that proved attractive and helped pave the way for its influence.
+This rise occurred largely due to its prominent location and control of key trading routes and leadership in the wars against Persia.
+While other Greek cities held more powerful armies, such as Sparta, Athens' leadership proved attractive and helped pave the way for its influence.

 Rise to Prominence

-The bases of city wealth helped Athens to use that wealth in subsequent events that were to shape all of the Greek world.
+The bases of city wealth helped Athens use that wealth in subsequent events to shape all of the Greek worlds.
 Athens was involved in the rebellion in Ionia, along the coast of Asia Minor, that saw the Greek cities revolt against their Persian overlords.
 These revolts were put down; however, Persia was agitated by Athens' support for the rebels.
-This led to Darius, the Achaemenid Persian king, to invade the Peloponnese peninsula to take revenge against Athens.
-In particular, the burning of Sardis by the Ionian rebels greatly upset the Persians, given that city's great wealth and importance to the Persians.
+This led Darius, the Achaemenid Persian king, to invade the Peloponnese peninsula to take revenge against Athens.
+In particular, the Ionian rebels' burning of Sardis greatly upset the Persians, given that city's great wealth and importance to the Persians.

 The invasion then sparked what ultimately developed to be the Greco-Persian wars of the 5th century BCE, where Athens played a leading role among the Greek city-states involved.
 The initial beginning of this war in 492-490 went well for the Persians, as they destroyed the Greek city of Eretria and captured territory in the Cyclades and Thrace.
-However, at the Battle of Marathon a force of about 10,000 Athenians and Plataeans were able to defeat the Persians, perhaps the first significant victory of the Greeks against the Persians.
+However, at the Battle of Marathon, about 10,000 Athenians and Plataeans were able to defeat the Persians, perhaps the Greeks' first significant victory against the Persians.
 This created a setback for the Persians as they could not invade Greece for another 10 years.
-The second invasion of Greece by the Persian army and fleet was much larger, forcing Athens to create alliances, in particular with Sparta.
+The second invasion of Greece by the Persian army and fleet was much larger, forcing Athens to create alliances, particularly with Sparta.

-Initially the Persian force was successful at the battle of Thermopylae against the Greek allies, although possibly at great loss.
+Initially, the Persian force was successful at Thermopylae's battle against the Greek allies, although possibly at a great loss.
 After the battle of Plataea, the Persians were defeated and were forced to retreat once again.
-From this point Athens and the Greek allies were on the offensive and this begins Athens' leadership in an alliance that eventually formed the Delian league, which continued the wars against the Persians, mostly now in Egypt and Cyprus.
+From this point, Athens and the Greek allies were on the offensive.
+This begins Athens' leadership in an alliance that eventually formed the Delian League, which continued the wars against the Persians, mostly in Egypt and Cyprus.